 Accident risks significantly reduce with effective operation of ventilation systems.
 Whenever air quality or visibility breaches a safe limit, ventilation systems increase their ventilation intensity until air quality and visibility is again within safe limits.
 Due to this, potential accident hazards can be significantly reduced.
 Safely and freely flowing traffic saves both fuel and time.

 AIR POLLUTION MONITORING IN A TUNNEL BY OIZOM’S POLLUDRONE

-Oizom’s Polludrone was stationed at a crucial tunnel connecting Jeddah with the holy city Mecca in Saudi Arabia.
+Oizom’s air quality monitoring equipment, Polludrone was stationed at a crucial tunnel connecting Jeddah with the holy city Mecca in Saudi Arabia.
 Due to high vehicular activity during the holy month of Ramadan, the tunnel faces excessive air pollution.
 A network of Polludrone was deployed throughout the length of the tunnel to identify peak pollution hours and provide data-driven solutions.
-The real-time air pollution monitoring data provided with actionable insights and helped in optimizing the tunnel ventilation systems.
-Significant pollution reduction was made possible by integrating real-time monitoring data from Polludrone to ventilation fans.
-This ensured safe air quality throughout the tunnel length all the time.
+The real-time air pollution monitoring data provided actionable insights and helped in optimizing the tunnel ventilation systems.
+Integrating real-time monitoring data from Polludrone to the ventilation system resulted in significant pollution reduction.
 Check out the case study here.

-Oizom has a wide range of monitoring devices to offer, to suit all kinds of monitoring requirements.
-All the monitoring devices are highly scalable and integratable.
-We not only provide air quality monitoring but also provide accurate data visualization and mapping tools.
+Oizom’s range of air quality monitoring system offers different Polludrone variants, to suit all kinds of monitoring requirements.
+All air monitoring devices are highly scalable and easy to integrate.
+Integration with web-based Air quality monitoring software provides advanced data visualization and mapping tools.
 Such insightful data facilitates data-driven automation and helps in making informed decisions for all purposes.